kihira/PlayerBeacons/README.md

 ####License
 Source code is available under Public Domain except where listed below.
 All non-Source Code such as, but not limited to, textures, sounds and binaries are under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License: http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_GB

-Lightning Render code provided by Machine Muse and is provided with the following notice:
-Copyright (c) 2013, MachineMuse (Claire Semple)
-All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: